vsajip/kscript/README.md

 ```
 The intial shebang could be left out by running the script directly with `kscript some.kt`

+By means of the `//ENTRY` directive, `kscript` can be used a application launcher for demos and examples.
+Even direcly from your github repo via its [URL input mode](#url-usage)

 ### How to adjust the memory settings for the JVM in my scriptlet?